Rift with Greece sets Europe into uncharted territory

 One official close to Saturday’s Eurogroup discussions said the issue of Greece leaving the euro, or the EU, was not raised - there is no obvious legal way to force it out of either.
 But, the official said, a “Grexit” could not be entirely ruled out.

-Leaving Brussels on what he called a “sad day for Europe,” the outspoken Varoufakis warned that the rift with Athens would damage the euro zone’s credibility as a “democratic union” - “And I‘m very much afraid that damage will be permanent.”

-Additional reporting by Jan Strupczewski, Robert-Jan Bartunek and Andreas Rinke; Editing by Janet McBride and Anna Willard
+Leaving Brussels on what he called a “sad day for Europe,” the outspoken Varoufakis warned that the rift with Athens would damage the euro zone’s credibility as a “democratic union” - “And I‘m very much afraid that that damage will be permanent.”
+(Additional reporting by Jan Strupczewski, Robert-Jan Bartunek and Andreas Rinke; Editingn by Steve Orlofsky)